peterlu/PLuTARC_centerfind2D/readme.txt

 a.
 Intel 64 C++ Compiler (v13.1.0) -> Performance Library Build Components: under "Use Intel Integrated Performance Primitives Libraries", select Use main libraries set (-ipp=common).

 b.
-Intel 64 C++ Linker (v13.1.0) -> Libraries: select "Link with Dynamic Libraries (-shared-intel), and under "Additional Libraries (-l)", add an entry with the lowercase text "freeimage".
+Intel 64 C++ Linker (v13.1.0) -> Libraries: select "Link with Dynamic Libraries (-shared-intel), and under "Additional Libraries (-l)", add an entries with the lowercase text: freeimage hdf5 hdf5_hl

 The project should build correctly now.
 There may be warnings about deprecation of functions in IPP, but these can be ignored.